By Dr. Ajit Kumar, MD (Medicine) — Founder, Medimadad. About the Author | Editorial Policy

 The trials showing antidepressant effects used creatine for 4-8 weeks before significant changes were seen.
 Do not expect an immediate effect.
 Some people report subtle improvements in energy and cognitive clarity within 2-3 weeks – consistent with the brain energy restoration mechanism.

-Dr. Ajit Jha's Clinical Perspective
+Dr. Ajit Kumar's Clinical Perspective

 “The creatine-depression data has genuinely surprised the field, including me.
 For a supplement with an outstanding safety record and a cost of under ₹500 per month, the trial evidence is stronger than I would have expected.
 I do not prescribe it as a first-line treatment for depression, and I am clear with patients that it is not a replacement for antidepressants or psychotherapy in moderate-to-severe cases.
 But for patients who are partial responders to medication, or who want to optimise brain health alongside treatment, the evidence now justifies mentioning it.”